OpenResearchInstitute/adrv9009-transmit-demo/Challenge-Coin/README.md

 ## Experiments and Current Status

+- [ ]  Establish version control in this GitHub folder.
 - [x]  The original example code was built and run.
 - [x]  The transmit-all-zeros were replaced with randomly selected numbers and a carrier observed.
 - [ ]  wiggle.c demonstration was attempted.
 The sampling frequency was updated, but the signals did not match the Pluto demonstration.